-Battelle Darby Creek Metro Park webpage
+Battelle Darby Creek Metro Park–Nature Center

-Battelle Darby Creek Metro Park map
+Battelle Darby Creek Metro Park Trails

-Also, see Battelle Darby Creek Metro Park
+About Battelle Darby Creek Metro Park Nature Center

 The Nature Center serves as an educational and interpretive nature center in which visitors can cultivate their knowledge of the park’s diverse ecosystems.
 At the heart of the building is a 53-feet long living stream, which reproduces the riparian habitats found within the park, and other interactive exhibits encouraging engagement by visitors with the natural world around them.

 The primary challenge faced by the design team was how to place a building in a unique and fragile natural setting.
 The building was carefully placed to stay out of the boundaries of the Darby Watershed Accord, which governs development adjacent to the Darby watershed.
 It employs the principles of climate-responsive design, including proper orientation, natural ventilation, a highly-insulated building envelope, and the use of geothermal ground-source heat pumps.
 A green roof planted with native vegetation integrates the building into the landscapes, and because of this, killdeer and other native birds have been observed nesting on the roof.
 Stormwater runoff from both building and site are channeled into a series of bioswales and wetlands planted with native species.